fredericvahrenhorst/payload-ionic-boilerpalte/README.md

 # Ionic + Payload monorepo boilerplate

-A monorepo boilerplate using Ionic and Payload.
+A monorepo boilerplate using Ionic (Vue) and Payload.

-## Why?

-I was interested in using Payload as the CMS for a app with Ionic as monorepo

 ## Tech stack